 The larger the spread is, the less liquid the stock.
 When a stock isn’t liquid, it’s not moving as well.
 What this is telling you is that this particular stock isn’t really being traded and has no volume.

 Large bid ask spreads make market orders fill at prices that you don’t necessarily want.
 Sometimes you may have to swing trade penny stocks without wanting to.
-Read our post on the difference between market order and limit order.
 Look at the volume and bid ask spread before placing a penny stock trade.
-Otherwise you’re going to feel like this guy waiting for a profit.

 Where Can I Find Safe Penny Stocks to Trade?